Aiqwip

 3. You Need Frontier Model Quality for Complex Reasoning

-For tasks requiring multi-step reasoning, nuanced document analysis, or high-stakes outputs (contract review, medical summarization, financial modeling) — GPT-4o, Claude 3.7 Sonnet, and Gemini 2.5 Pro remain meaningfully stronger than today's best open-source alternatives.
+For tasks requiring multi-step reasoning, nuanced document analysis, or high-stakes outputs (contract review, medical summarization, financial modeling) — GPT-5.5, Claude Opus 4.7, and Gemini 2.5 Pro remain meaningfully stronger than today's best open-source alternatives.
 Don't trade quality for cost if model capability is core to your product.

 4. Your Team Lacks MLOps Experience